jescalan/rupture/readme.md

 ```

 ### Scale overlap
-You can prevent scale from overlaping with neighbouring scale by setting [`enable-anti-overlap`][#enable-anti-overlap] variable to true
+You can prevent scale from overlapping with neighbouring scale by setting [`enable-anti-overlap`][#enable-anti-overlap] variable to true

 Overlap can be controlled by [`anti-overlap` variable](#anti-overlap).